Surprising facts about #dirtsimple mute digital twins

 Author: Holger (HoPi) Pietzsch

 Not too long ago, I was involved in a campaign about talking machines.
 Indeed, thanks to increased connectivity, billions of gadgets can now connect to the Internet of Things (IoT).
-The amount of data streaming through countless devices has given birth to the most sophisticated platforms, get churned by mind-blowing algorithms and give birth to new business models.
+The data streaming through countless devices feeds the most sophisticated platforms, gets churned by mind-blowing algorithms and gives birth to new business models.

 Talking machines are part of our future.
 And do they talk a lot?
 They tell us about their health, their energy consumption, their on-off status, and the list keeps growing.
 Today, most of them talk in different languages.
 To drive increasing standardisation across the many ‘machine dialects’ in the cloud, recently, a new agreement has been reached on construction machine data standards at a general meeting of the Working Group Machines in Construction MiC 4.0 in Berlin.